Now in open beta - free for 14 days, no credit card required.Download now ›

 What to Do Next

 If account safety is your primary concern, Northlight is the clear choice.
-CDP architecture isn't a marketing claim — it's a structural difference in how the tool interacts with LinkedIn, and it's not something Waalaxy can close through better software design.
+Its browser-native approach isn't a marketing claim — it's a structural difference in how the tool interacts with LinkedIn, and it's not something Waalaxy can close through better software design.
 The approach is different.

 If you're running low-volume outreach on a company-designated account where a temporary restriction would be a minor inconvenience, Waalaxy is a competent product.
 Keep velocity low, stay under monthly limits, and the risk is manageable.